Sunday, May 30, 2010

 Vinegary potato salad with dill and scallions

-This is a summer staple.
+This is a summer staple (taught to me by a kind and unhappy man who subsequently drank himself to death.
+His salad lives on).
 The vinegar works surprisingly well with the strongly flavoured dill and green onions.
 Add the dressing while the potatoes are still warm, but not hot.

 2 pounds small red-skinned potatoes, halved

 1/4 cup good white wine vinegar

 1 bunch scallions (6-8 onions), cleaned and chopped (greens, too)